ooliver1/eludris/plan.md

 ## Overview

-The goal is to be centered about anime with a side dish of programming while being secure, free, open source and decentralized.
+The goal is to be centered about anime with a side dish of programming while being secure, free, privacy respecting, open source and decentralized.

 - You can create communities.